-The separation agreement will govern the rights and obligations of the parties regarding the distribution.
-Subject to the approval of the Johnson Controls board of directors, on the distribution date, Adient will issue its ordinary shares to Johnson Controls shareholders, pro rata to their respective holdings, on the basis of one Adient ordinary share for every ten shares of Johnson Controls held as of the close of business on the record date of any fractional shares.
+The separation agreement governs the rights and obligations of the parties regarding the distribution.
+On the distribution date, Adient will issue its ordinary shares to Johnson Controls shareholders, pro rata to their respective holdings, on the basis of one Adient ordinary share for every ten shares of Johnson Controls held as of the close of business on the record date of October 19, 2016.
+Shareholders will receive cash in lieu of any fractional shares.